Cursor MCP Setup

 Bundle Readiness

-Cursor can only use tools from bundles that are:
+Cursor can only use tools from bundles with valid credentials:

 Tips & Best Practices